Ejecutando código en el editor¶

 crashes if you free a node while the editor runs logic involving it.

-To turn a script into a tool, add
+To turn a script into a tool, add the keyword

-tool keyword at the top of your code.
+tool at the top of your code.

 To check if you are currently in the editor, use: